lijia1/js-gamedev-1/slides.md

 ---

-# 0. What you need
+# What you need
 - Basic HTML5/CSS/Javascript knowledge
 - Open mind, eager to learn

+---

+# What you will learn
+- Build a simple yet full-fledged game in Javascript
+- Essential elements in any game, such as animation, collision detection, building monsters (bricks), scoring, lives, winning/losing conditions
+- Advanced Javascript concepts such as event handling, JSON, anonymous function

 ---